-- A. The CC shall have an experienced team that has performed at least three marrow collections in the past three years. - B. The CC shall be accredited by TJC. - C. The CC shall be accredited by an organization granted deemed status by Centers for Medicare & Medicaid Services (CMS). - D. The CC shall have a surgical operating room and a surgical or medical intensive care unit. - E. The CC shall verify that autologous units of blood, if collected, are available and stored appropriately. - F. The CC shall have irradiated and luekoreduced blood components available in the event that the use of allogeneic blood is required. - G. The CC shall discharge the donor on the same day as the collection unless a medical issue precludes the donor's release, or the CC's policy is to monitor the donor overnight.
+- A. The CC shall have an experienced team adequate for the number of procedures performed. - B. The CC shall be accredited by TJC. - C. The CC shall be accredited by an organization granted deemed status by Centers for Medicare & Medicaid Services (CMS). - D. The CC shall have a surgical operating room and a surgical or medical intensive care unit. - E. The CC shall verify that autologous units of blood, if collected, are available and stored appropriately. - F. The CC shall have irradiated and luekoreduced blood components available in the event that the use of allogeneic blood is required. - G. The CC shall discharge the donor on the same day as the collection unless a medical issue precludes the donor's release, or the CC's policy is to monitor the donor overnight.